ipfs-inactive/blog/content/post/107-nix-ipfs-milestone-1.md

 Get started using our [guide repo](https://github.com/obsidiansystems/ipfs-nix-guide/) and, in particular, our [tutorial](https://github.com/obsidiansystems/ipfs-nix-guide/blob/master/tutorial.md).

 Finally, we recently did an interview on the [Nix Friday](https://zimbatm.com/NixFriday/) stream going over all our work, and also discussing more broadly how we see the IPFS and Nix ecosystems fitting together.
-You can watch a recording [here](https://www.youtube.com/watch?v=FievtzvDbs82).
+You can watch a recording [here](https://www.youtube.com/watch?v=FievtzvDbs82):
+{{< youtube FievtzvDbs82 >}}

 ## What’s Next?

 We’ve begun implementing Milestone 2, including the improved build steps that produce content-addressed data.
 We expect this to be the bulk of the work, with the final IPFS integration being relatively smooth, as by that point the concepts of Nix and IPFS will align so neatly!

-We’ve been fastidious about juggling many branches to separate feature work from general improvements of the internals, and thus been able to upstream many of those improvements.
+We’ve been fastidious about juggling many branches to separate feature work from general improvements of the internals, and thus have been able to upstream many of those improvements.

 We like this approach because it allows us to continuously engage with the community, and leaves much more readable diffs for the features themselves.